-Star Delta connection
+Star Delta Connection

-Polyphase systems
+Polyphase systems and 3-phase systems

 polyphase system. two-phase and three-wire system. three-phase four-wire system